comatory/sdraw/README.md

 ### Gamepad

 - D-PAD for movement
-- A button for selecting buttons and activating tool
+- A button for selecting buttons and activating tool (hold for repeatedly activating it, e.g. drawing with pen)
+- Right shoulder button / Left shoulder button - for cycling between colors

 ## Installation